-The Code of Business Conduct and Ethics sets forth the principles we should conduct.
-These principles not only protect AVANGRID; they also protect you and your professional reputation.
-It is therefore important that understand all the information provided and request when you have questions.
+The Code of Business Conduct and Ethics sets forth the principles we should always apply to ensure ethical conduct.
+These principles not only protect Avangrid; they also protect you and your professional reputation.
+It is therefore important that you take the time to read the code carefully.
+You should understand all the information provided and request clarification from management when you have questions.

-In addition to meeting the up if you become aware of potentially unethical or illegal acts in the workplace.
-By demonstrating a commitment to the Code of Business Conduct and Ethics and refusing to tolerate violations by others, AVANGRID will remain a highly respected and trusted company. importance of speaking up if you to be wrong.
-We owe it to each
+In addition to meeting the code's standards, please speak up if you become aware of potentially unethical or illegal acts in the workplace.
+By demonstrating a commitment to the Code of Business Conduct and Ethics and refusing to tolerate violations by others, Avangrid will remain a highly respected and trusted company.
+I cannot emphasize enough the importance of speaking up if you see something that you believe to be wrong.
+We owe it to each other to do the right thing.

-Thanks again for all you do every day to help make AVANGRID a great company!
+Thanks again for all you do every day to help make Avangrid a great company!

 Stay safe and healthy!
-AVANGRID CEO